grpc/grpc.io/content/docs/quickstart/node.md

 Just like we did before, from the `examples/node/dynamic_codegen` directory:

- 1. Run the server
+ 1. Run the server:

     ```sh
     $ node greeter_server.js
     ```

- 2. In another terminal, run the client
+ 2. From another terminal, run the client:

     ```sh
     $ node greeter_client.js